Alan Mais, Baron Mais

-Alan Raymond Mais, Baron Mais, GBE, GCStJ TD, ERD, JP (7 July 1911 – 28 November 1993) was a Labour Party Life peer and Lord Mayor of the City of London for 1972–1973.
+Alan Raymond Mais, Baron Mais, (7 July 1911 – 28 November 1993) was a Labour Party Life peer and Lord Mayor of the City of London for 1972–1973.

 Early life

 Born in Southampton, the only child of Ernest Mais, a Master Mariner, he was educated at Banister Court School, Hampshire, before attending the College of Estate Management, where he trained as a surveyor.

 Mais worked for engineers Richard Costain and Parker Construction before setting up his own consulting practice.

 Military service

-During World War II Mais served as a Major with Special Forces in France, Iran and Iraq.
+During World War II Mais served as a major with Special Forces in France, Iran and Iraq.
 After returning to Britain late in 1943, his orders were to develop the Mulberry harbour project for the D-Day landings.

-When construction began off the Normandy coast immediately after D-day (6 June 1944) Mais, promoted Lieutenant-Colonel, was in charge of constructing the pierheads and floating roadways at the British harbour under Colonel Stuart Gilbert of the Royal Engineers, who commanded the port construction force.
+When construction began off the Normandy coast immediately after D-day (6 June 1944) Mais, promoted lieutenant-colonel, was in charge of constructing the pierheads and floating roadways at the British harbour under Colonel Stuart Gilbert of the Royal Engineers, who commanded the port construction force.

-He then joined the Canadians in the advance to the Rhine and, promoted full Colonel, became Deputy Chief engineer at Antwerp.
+He then joined the Canadians in the advance to the Rhine and, promoted full colonel, became deputy chief engineer at Antwerp.